-Playing dead (thanatosis) is a common defense mechanism.
-But of all the animals you associate with pretending to be dead, snakes aren’t necessarily one of them.
+Playing dead (thanatosis) is a common defense mechanism used to fool predators who are looking for signs of movement.
+But of all the animals you associate with pretending to be dead, snakes aren’t at the top of the list.

-Pretending to be dead is something that you see more frequently in wild than captive snakes.
-Captive snakes quickly learn that you aren’t a predator, so don’t need to play dead.
-So, your pet snake is more likely digesting its food (which takes days/weeks) than playing dead.
+Pretending to be dead is something that you see more frequently in wild snakes rather than captive snakes.
+Snakes that are kept as pets quickly learn that you aren’t a threat/predator, so they don’t need to play dead.

 - 1 Are There Snakes that Pretend to Be Dead?